 In a little under 30 years beginning in the late 19th century, three million Bettongs and Potoroos – considered pests – were shot and killed.
-Those that escaped the carnage were constantly under siege from foxes and feral cats – both species introduced to Australia by European settlement
+Those that escaped the carnage were constantly under siege from foxes and feral cats, both introduced to Australia by European settlement.

-It was inevitable, and in the 1920s the Eastern Bettong became extinct on mainland Australia.
+It was nearly inevitable that, in the 1920s, the Eastern Bettong became extinct on mainland Australia.

 The Foundation for Australia’s Most Endangered Species Ltd (FAME) is committed to securing a future for the Eastern Bettong by financially supporting two important projects:

-- At Barrington Tops near Gloucester in NSW we are supporting our partners Aussie Ark to reintroduce Eastern Bettongs as a semi-wild population behind predator-proof fences that enclose 375 hectares.
+- At Barrington Tops near Gloucester in NSW we are supporting our partners Aussie Ark to reintroduce Eastern Bettongs as a semi-wild population.
+This will be behind predator-proof fences that enclose 375 hectares of native habitat.
 This project will also support populations of the Southern Brown Bandicoot and the Long-nosed Potoroo.

 These reintroduction projects are only possible because the absence of foxes in Tasmania meant the Eastern Bettong survived there.
 Additionally, we have proof that a reintroduction project for Eastern Bettongs does work.
 In 2012 a small number of Bettongs were reintroduced to the Mulligan’s Flat feral-free area on the outskirts of Canberra.
 This has been successful and has inspired FAME to support the two projects outlined above.